kaydoh/data-journalism/openrefine/readme.md

 ![](images/firstregexfilter.png)

-Once you're confident you have all of the date rows isolated and filtered, create a column based on  Column 1, remove your filter and use the cell transformation Fill Down to fill in all the rows.
+Once you're confident you have all of the date rows isolated and filtered, use **Edit column->Add column based on this column** to create a date field.
+R

+Remove your filter and use **Edit cells->Fill down** to fill in all the rows.

 ![](images/filldown.png)